anujmodi1/cisco-fso-labs/README.md

 Internet Gateway
 Security Group
 Ingress Rules to allow SSH into lab

+The CICD tool and Vault are running in Kubernetes

 Once the Deploy AWS Env job turns green, start the Deploy Cisco CSR1000V job This job takes the longest, as before much of the code can execute it must wait on the